kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="conclusion"></a>
 ## Conclusion
+"kdz" gives me the flexibility I needed.
+So back to the pre-processor conversation, I can add LESS and Sass files to a project by passing one of their respective options, but don't have to pass any options if I want to use Rework.

+And if every want to be able to configure Stylus or Jade for a project, I can just add an option to "kdz".
+This will be really easy if I add a method library.

-I'm glad creating kdz solved my problem but the BEST thing about doing all this was I gained a lot of Node experience.
-I had played around with Node quite a bit before all this and, for some reason, using Gulp made me understand it even better.
+I'm glad creating "kdz" solved my problem but the BEST thing about building it was the amount of new Node knowledge I gained in the end.
+I had used Node before this and I understood it better once I started using Gulp.

 But this project exposed me to ton of Node stuff.
 I gained a really good understanding of how Node interacts with a file system and all the quirks that come with exporting and requiring modules, along with some other things.

-I also learned more about Promises and how they really go hand-in-hand with Node.
-For all the issues with my Promise code, I better-understand them now and see how they make Node development easier.
+I also learned more about Promises and much they go hand-in-hand with Node.
+For all the issues with my Promise code, I better understand them now and see how they make Node development easier.

- I still have more work to do: I really want to add more "Node stuff" to kdz instead of adding more "Node modules".
-By that, I mean that I want to add things like `.pipe()` and `process.nextTick()` to the tool and see if they let me do things without requiring a bunch of pre-built npm modules.
+ I still have more work to do: I really want to add more "Node stuff" to "kdz" instead of adding more "Node modules".
+By that, I mean that I want to use things like `.pipe()` and `process.nextTick()` to see if they let me do things without requiring a bunch of pre-built npm modules.

-But overall, creating kdz was one of the best web development experiences I've had in a while and can't wait to continue work on it.
-If not to solve a problem, then to get Node to bend to my will some more.
+But overall, creating "kdz" was one of the best web development experiences I've had in a while and can't wait to continue developing it.
+If not to continue solving a problem, then to get Node to bend to my will some more.